MicrosoftDocs/microsoft-style-guide/styleguide/bias-free-communication.md

 **Focus on people, not disabilities.** For example, talk about readers who are blind or have low vision and customers with limited dexterity.
 Don't use words that imply pity, such as *stricken with* or *suffering from.* Don't mention a disability unless it's relevant.
 For more information, see the [Accessibility term collection](~/a-z-word-list-term-collections/term-collections/accessibility-terms.md).

-**Inclusive language** Capitalize Asian, Black and African American, Hispanic and Latinx, Native American, Alaska Native, Native Hawaiian, Pacific Islander, and Indigenous Peoples.
-Do not capitalize multiracial or white, per AP style.
-For additional and updated guidance on inclusive language, please refer to the [Communications and Creative Diversity & Inclusion Guide](https://aka.ms/DICommsCreativeGuide).
+**Inclusive language** Use title-style capitalization for Asian, Black and African American, Hispanic and Latinx, Native American, Alaska Native, Native Hawaiian, Pacific Islander, and Indigenous Peoples.
+Microsoft style is to lowercase multiracial and white.

+For additional guidance on inclusive language in your content, refer to the Microsoft [Communications and Creative Diversity & Inclusion Guide](https://aka.ms/DICommsCreativeGuide).
+This guidance for is for external partners creating content for Global Diversity & Inclusion initiatives and is also a helpful resource for Microsoft employees seeking to be more inclusive in their business and interpersonal communications.
+(This site requires Microsoft network access.)

 **Learn more** For more information about writing that conveys respect to all people and promotes equal opportunities, see the [Guidelines for Inclusive Language](https://www.linguisticsociety.org/content/guidelines-inclusive-language "Linguistic Society of America's guidelines for inclusive language") from the Linguistic Society of America.